Radical Love. Bodily Autonomy. Common Sense Solutions.

 The good news is that you have come to the right place!
 We are people and parents like you.
 We have our own lived experience and we've been honored to have others share their experience with us.
 You are one of these experts.
 Without you, your knowledge, insight, and expertise we could not exist.

-At APHR we are devoted to building community of parenting and pregnant people who use drugs and people with lived experience of drug use.
-In order do this effectively, we have chosen to be intentional as we build our organizational structure.
+At APHR we are devoted to building community of parenting and pregnant people who use drugs and parenting and pregnant people with lived experience of drug use.
+In order do this effectively, we have chosen to be intentional as we build our organization and our community.

 At APHR there is no differentiation between "peers" and "staff."
 We approach our work through lenses of equity and inclusion to ensure that we stop perpetuating the systems of structural violence and gatekeeping that have tried to limit us.
 We create and curate educational content, products (graphic design), presentations, and trainings.
 The information and resources that we furnish folx who come to us are informed and created by our stakeholders and community.
 Our programs are developed by us, for us.